femtoduino/femto-beacon/README.md

 ## Setup
+Download the Atmel Software Framework into the libraries/ folder before compiling examples.
+If you have the Atmel Software framework files in a directory named `asf-3.21.0`, then you would need it as `femto-io/libraries/asf-3.21.0`

+Symlink the boards/femtobeacon folder into your copy of the ASF framework (libraries/asf-x.xx.x/sam0/boards/femtobeacon).
+Symlink the femtoIO MPU9250 library folder into your copy of the ASF framework (libraries/asf-x.xx.x/thirdparty/MPU9250).

 You can symlink the femto-beacon examples to your Eclipse workspace folder.
-For example, if you want to make the 'samr21-blinky' project availabe in Eclipse:
+For example, if you want to make the 'sam-r21-blink' project availabe in Eclipse:

 ```
 # Use ~ or full path!
 Do not use ./
-ln -s /path/to/femto-beacon/examples/samr21-blinky /path/to/eclipse/workspace/samr21-blinky
+ln -s /path/to/femto-beacon/examples/sam-r21-blink /path/to/eclipse/workspace/sam-r21-blink
 ```

 ...Refresh the Project Explorer panel to view it as a project.

-Download the Atmel Software Framework into the libraries/ folder before compiling examples.
-For example, if you have the Atmel Software framework files in a directory named `asf-3.21.0`, then you would need it as `libraries/asf-3.21.0`

 Update the example's config.mk file accordingly
 ```